-The Centers for Disease Control (CDC) fails miserably when it comes to telling the truth, the whole truth and nothing, but the truth, especially when Lyme disease is the topic.
-Transparency, honesty and disclosure don't seem to be frequently used words in the CDC's vocabulary.
+The Centers for Disease Control (CDC) fails miserably when it comes to telling the truth, the whole truth, and nothing but the truth, especially where Lyme disease is concerned and vaccines are being promoted.

-For Example- A CDC Principal Investigator (Poul Thorsen) was indicted on multiple charges of fraud and money laundering for his role in the Autism/Vaccine controversy.
-CDC continues to fight the existence of "chronic Lyme disease", using similar arguments to convince the public Lyme vaccines are safe.
+Example- A CDC Principal Investigator (Poul Thorsen) was indicted on multiple charges of fraud and money laundering for his role in the Autism/Vaccine controversy.
+CDC continues to fight the existence of "chronic Lyme disease" using similar nonsensical arguments to convince the public Lyme vaccines are safe and effective.

 The CDC and FDA both declared the Lyme vaccine safe and effective.
-They consulted with known patent holders (profiting from sales of vaccine, vaccine parts, blood tests used in trials, etc.) and those who were investigated by the Attorney General of CT for fraud, conflicts of interest, etc. related to Lyme disease (IDSA Lyme Disease Guideline authors).
+They consulted with known patent holders who are profiting from sales of vaccine, vaccine parts, blood tests used in trials, etc., and those investigated by the Attorney General of CT for fraud, conflicts of interest, etc. related to Lyme disease (IDSA Lyme Disease Guideline authors).

 April 26, 2002